d4l-data4life/covapp/README.md

 The CovApp provides the following customization options:

-- change words or add a new language
+- change words or add a new language (note that there are several placeholder texts you must provide yourself)
 - change colors
 - change the application logo